phini-raa/Fabric-Soulflow-1.21.4/README.md

 Obtained from:
 - Killing Drowneds
-- Buried Treasures
+- Buried Treasure
 - Shipwrecks

 ###  Crafting Items:

 ### Hollow Totem
-Used as a base totem for the alchemy table!
+Used as a base totem for the Alchemy Table!

 Obtained from:
 - Crafting it!
 (1 Netherite Scrap, 4 Iron Nuggets)
 - Mineshafts
-- Mob Spawner Loot
+- Mob Spawners
-- Ruined Portal Loot
+- Ruined Portals
-- Woodland Mansion Loot
+- Woodland Mansions

 ### Soul
 Used for crafting things in the Alchemy Table!

-A soul is only obtained by smelting soul sand or soul soil!
+A soul is only obtained by smelting Soul Sand or Soul Soil!

 ### Alchemy Table
 Used to craft totems!